djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 #### Time Complexity

-A thorough understanding of the time complexity of basic operations is key to efficient use of vectors:

 | Operation | Average case | Worst case |
 | --- | --- | --- |
 | Access | `O(1)` | `O(1)` |